Have you ever conducted part-to-whole key categories comparisons in your data? You will agree that it is not a walk in the park.

 You can also use this chart to show parts of the total value.
 In addition, you can use this chart to visualize ranking data.
 A Stacked Column can visualize many variables in one space.

-You can create a Stacked Column Chart with two sets of data with spreadsheet applications such as Google Sheets and Excel.
+You can create a Stacked Column Chart with two sets of data with spreadsheet applications such as Google Sheets.

 You only need to supercharge these applications with a third-party app called ChartExpo.
 It will help you access a Stack Column Chart with two sets of data ready-template.